Stanford-BioE80/Stanford-BioE80.github.io/_docs/final_project_instructions.md

 **Brainstorming** -- your list of ideas.

+**Priority** -- you rank order top 5 ideas and select your project choice.

 **Research and background document** -- your background research into the topic, including scientific, technological, policy aspects.
 More detail soon.
 The audience for this document is the teaching team.

 **High-level storyboard** -- Early drafts of your play which represents the ideas from your

-**Final Recording** -- a 3 act play that communicates the wish and the solution.
+**Final Recording** -- A 3 act play that communicates the wish and the solution.
                     -- Act.1: Realized wish in the future -- Act.2: Crisis
                     -- Act.3: Journey